Powerlearnproject/se-day1-assignment-Juana-tech/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing
+Tests individual software components in isolation Verifies that each component functions correctly
+Helps detect and fix defects early in development Integration testing
+Combines software units into a group to test how they work together Finds interface defects between modules
+Ensures that different parts of the software work together seamlessly System testing
+Evaluates the software system as a whole to ensure it meets requirements Conducted after integration testing
+Acceptance testing
+Ensures that the software meets the end user's needs and business criteria The last phase of functional testing
+User acceptance testing (UAT) is the final and most critical phase before release

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. helps AI models produce accurate, relevant, and useful outputs.
+It's a key part of effective communication between humans and AI.
+Importance
+Improves model performance
+Prompt engineering helps AI models understand user inputs and generate more relevant responses.
+Improves decision making
+Prompt engineering helps businesses extract actionable intelligence from large amounts of data.
+Mitigates bias
+Prompt engineering can help reduce bias that may be present in the training data of large language models.
+Enhances user experience
+Prompt engineering can help AI models provide more meaningful and engaging responses.
+Bridges the gap between AI and human intent
+Prompt engineering helps humans effectively communicate their goals to AI systems.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt-Explain marketing strategies.”
+Better Prompt: “List and explain five digital marketing strategies used for e-commerce businesses.”
+By specifying “five strategies” and focusing on “e-commerce businesses”, the AI model generates more relevant and detailed responses.